 PropertyMemberDeclaration: MemberVariableDeclaration MemberFunctionDeclaration MemberAccessorDeclaration

 Member declarations without a static modifier are called instance member declarations.
-Instance property member declarations declare properties in the class instance type (section 8.2.4), and must specify names that are unique among all instance property member and parameter property declarations in the containing class, with the exception that instance get and set accessor declarations may pairwise specify the same name.
+Instance property member declarations declare properties in the class type (section 8.2.4), and must specify names that are unique among all instance property member and parameter property declarations in the containing class, with the exception that instance get and set accessor declarations may pairwise specify the same name.

 Member declarations with a static modifier are called static member declarations.
 Static property member declarations declare properties in the constructor function type (section 8.2.5), and must specify names that are unique among all static property member declarations in the containing class, with the exception that static get and set accessor declarations may pairwise specify the same name.